TritonDataCenter/rfd/rfd/0026/README.md

 uses a given volume when handling operations that depends on a volume's usage, e.g a `DeleteVolume` request.

-This property is _internal_ and is not exposed to VMAPI and CloudAPI users.
+This property is _internal_ and is not exposed to VMAPI and CloudAPI users though it can be passed in the CreateMachine payload to CloudAPI to mount volumes on machine creation.
 It is used by VMAPI's `ListVms` endpoint to implement support for its new [`mounting_volume` input parameter](#new-mounting_volume-parameter-for-the-listvms-endpoint).

 #### New `mounting_volume` parameter for the `ListVms` endpoint